 In the action, your Boston medical malpractice attorney must prove that the defendant did not treat you according to the appropriate level of care.
 This is defined as the same protocols and practices that a medical professional with similar training and experience in the region would have used when treating the same patient.
 In most situations, it is necessary to consult with an expert witness to help explain how the defendant’s conduct fell below the standard of care.
 If you are successful in establishing the breach, you will be entitled to compensation from the defendant.
 Massachusetts has enacted caps on certain categories of damages in a medical malpractice action, including pain and suffering, but others are not capped.
 Consult with an experienced medical malpractice lawyer to ensure that you receive the maximum amount of compensation that you deserve.Retain a Diligent Medical Malpractice Lawyer at Our Boston Firm

-At The Law Offices of Barry Feinstein & Affiliates P.C., we can handle malpractice claims on behalf of residents of Boston, Cambridge, Waltham, Lowell, Newton, Somerville, Quincy, Dedham, Norwood, Brookline, and Peabody, among other cities.
+At The Law Offices of Barry Feinstein & Affiliates P.C., we can handle malpractice claims on behalf of residents in areas around Boston, Cambridge, Waltham, Lowell, Newton, Somerville, Quincy, Dedham, Norwood, Brookline, and Peabody, among other cities.
 We know how stressful this situation can be and understand that you likely have a plethora of questions about the legal process and whether you have a viable claim.
 Our diligent team of legal professionals can handle your case with the attentiveness and compassion that you deserve during this time.
 To schedule your free consultation, call us at 1-800-262-9200 or contact us online to get started.
 We also handle cases arising from defective products, slip and falls, and other accidents.